Proud to be an FMAT Academy

 Additional Information:

-An extra provision calendar is published every term.
+An extra provision calendar for Key Stage 4 is published every term.
 Additional support is provided at lunchtime or after school as needed.

 Subject specific websites to support revision and independent learning: